VaugeoisThomas/Groupomania/README.md

 2. On front-end terminal you have to execute `npm run server`
 3. On back-end terminal you have to execute  `nodemon server.js`
 4. Finally, open your browser and you should go to [localhost](http://localhost:8080/)

+## On the website

+You could create an account to testing fonctionnalities.

+You may have a strong password :
+* minimum 8 characteres
+* contains one capital letter
+* have two numbers

+You can write a message, or comment, or like / dislike other messages.
+You can modify your account, delete your account.

+Enjoy your visit.